Stanbridge University: Approvals, accreditations, and certifications

 Stanbridge University has been accredited by the Accrediting Commission for Career Schools and Colleges, ACCSC since 2004.
 Stanbridge University is authorized as an educational institution to award programs of instruction by the State of California Bureau for Private Postsecondary Education.

-The entry-level occupational therapy master’s degree program at the Orange County, Los Angeles, and Riverside campuses are accredited by the Accreditation Council for Occupational Therapy Education.
+The entry-level occupational therapy master's degree program at the Orange County, Los Angeles, and Riverside campuses are accredited by the Accreditation Council for Occupational Therapy Education.
 The Occupational Therapy Assistant program is accredited by ACOTE in Orange County and Los Angeles.

 The Bachelor of Science in Nursing degree is accredited by the Commission on Collegiate Nursing Education.

 The Bachelor of Science in Nursing degree is approved by the California Board of Registered Nurses at the Orange County, Los Angeles and the Riverside Campuses.
+The program at the San Diego, San Marcos campus is pending BRN approval.

 The Physical Therapist Assistant program at the Orange County and Los Angeles campuses is accredited by the Commission on Accreditation in Physical Therapy Education.

-The Associate of Occupational Science in Vocational Nursing program is approved by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT) at the Orange County, Los Angeles, and Riverside campuses.
-The program at the San Marcos, San Diego County, CA campus is pending BVNPT approval.
+The Associate of Occupational Science in Vocational Nursing program is approved by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT) at the Orange County, Los Angeles, Riverside, and San Marcos campuses.